About Us

 CEO

-She is a well-respected leader within Australia’s health and aged care sector, having held leadership and governance roles that include public and private healthcare, industry, universities and research entities.
+She has worked in Australia’s health and aged care sectors for several decades and has a broad knowledge and deep understanding of the complex policy issues facing the provision of these services.
+She has held leadership and governance roles that include public and private healthcare, industry, universities and research entities.

 Dr Clare Morgan